 What to expect

 In total, the toprope course will take up three evenings.
 On the final evening there will be an examination.
 Furthermore, you have to be familiar with the theory and with the regulations at the TSAC.
-Aside from the theory in the NKBV‑booklet (Dutch) further on in this document, the TSAC has specific regulations regarding her own climbing walls.
+Aside from the theory in the NKBV‑booklet (Dutch) further on in this document, the TSAC has specific regulations regarding his own climbing walls.